ronantakizawa/floodmapjapan/README.md

 These weights are used in the calculate_flood_risk function to create a normalized risk score (0-1) for each location in Japan.

 ![feature_importance](https://github.com/user-attachments/assets/c3125fd6-7019-4bd8-ab10-daf947bc9e14)

-## Technical Implementation
-The main algorithm processes GeoTIFF files containing geographical data and applies the ML-derived weights to calculate flood risk scores.
-Ocean areas are properly masked to focus the analysis on land areas.
-Key components:

-Raster data processing with rasterio and rioxarray Normalization and spatial transformations
-Interactive map creation with folium
-Advanced visualization techniques

 ## Results
 The final flood risk map identifies several high-risk zones in Japan: